kda2495/IPA_Downloader/README_EN.md

 #### 9. Clear data
 • The script will clean up the following data (with an option to choose):
-• The list of previously downloaded applications
+• The list of previously downloaded apps
+• The list of previously purchased apps
 • The `Apps` folder, deleting all downloaded applications

 #### 10. Log out of Apple ID account